Guanyin: Lotus Sūtra

 The Lotus Sūtra (Sanskrit Saddharma Puṇḍarīka Sūtra) is generally accepted to be the earliest literature teaching about the doctrines of Avalokiteśvara.
 These are found in the twenty fifth chapter of the Lotus Sūtra.
 This chapter is devoted to Avalokitesvara, describing him as a compassionate bodhisattva who hears the cries of sentient beings, and who works tirelessly to help those who call upon his name.

 The Lotus Sutra describes Avalokiteśvara as a bodhisattva who can take the form of any type of god including Indra or Brahma; any type of Buddha, any type of king or Chakravartin or even any kind of Heavenly Guardian including Vajrapani and Vaisravana as well as any gender male or female, adult or child, human or non-human being, in order to teach the Dharma to sentient beings.
-Folk traditions in China and other East Asian countries have added many distinctive characteristics and legends to Guanyin c.q.
+Local traditions in China and other East Asian countries have added many distinctive characteristics and legends to Guanyin c.q.
 Avalokiteśvara.
 Avalokiteśvara was originally depicted as a male bodhisattva, and therefore wears chest-revealing clothing and may even sport a light moustache.
 Although this depiction still exists in the Far East, Guanyin is more often depicted as a woman in modern times.
 Additionally, some people believe that Guanyin is androgynous or perhaps without gender.

 A total of 33 different manifestations of Avalokitasvara are described, including female manifestations, all to suit the minds of various beings.
 Chapter 25 consists of both a prose and a verse section.
 This earliest source often circulates separately as its own sūtra, called the Avalokitasvara Sūtra (Ch. 觀世音經), and is commonly recited or chanted at Buddhist temples in East Asia.
 The Lotus Sutra and its thirty-three manifestations of Guanyin, of which seven are female manifestations, is known to have been very popular in Chinese Buddhism as early as in the Sui and Tang dynasties.
 Additionally, Tan Chung notes that according to the doctrines of the Mahāyāna sūtras themselves, it does not matter whether Guanyin is male, female, or genderless, as the ultimate reality is in emptiness (Skt. śūnyatā).